Arteam08/kaggle-Lee-Martin-Axel-/kaggle-submission/README.md

   - `df_eval_withoutstemming.csv`: Evaluation dataset after preprocessing.
 - **`LSTM.ipynb`**: Notebook implementing the LSTM Recurrent Neural Network.
 - **`TF-IDF.ipynb`**: Notebook implementing the TF-IDF embedding method and training/evaluating machine learning models using this embedding on diverse models (NN, random forest, SVM, ...).
+- **`TD-IDF_with_frequency.ipynb`**: Notebook implementing the TF-IDF embedding method with the normalized frequency metric (number of tweets per second normalized by the average tweet rate for a given match).
 - **`BERTweet.ipynb`**: Notebook utilizing the BERTweet embedding method and training/evaluating machine learning models using this embedding.

 ---